jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Cauchy integral formula.md

 $$
 Thus, $p(z)$ gets arbitrarily close to $a_{n} z^n$ as we increase $\lvert z \rvert$.
 Then, there is some $R$ such that for all $z$ with $\lvert z \rvert > R$, we have $\lvert p(z) \rvert \ge \lvert a_{n} z^n \rvert/2$.
 That is, $p$ is bounded from below outside the disc.
 Since $p$ has no zeroes and is continuous on the compact set that is the closure of the disc we also have $0 < b < p$.
 That is, $p$ is bounded from below inside the disc as well.
 That is, $p$ is bounded from below everywhere, and thus, $1/p$ is bounded from above everywhere.

-$1/p$ is clearly holomorphic (just use the [[Complex Analysis --- math-135/notes/Holomorphic functions|quotient rule]]).
+$1/p$ is clearly holomorphic (just use the [[Complex analysis --- math-135/notes/Holomorphic functions|quotient rule]]).
 Thus, by applying Liouville's theorem, we get that $1/p$ is constant, and thus, $p$ is constant.

 ##### _theorem:_ identity theorem